ronniegupta1706/URBANFLOW/README.md

-# UrbanFlow: Intelligent Traffic Prediction and Route Optimization
+# UrbanFlow: Intelligent Traffic Prediction and Route Optimization.

 ## Project Overview
 UrbanFlow is a machine learning-based system designed to predict urban traffic congestion and optimize route planning using Long Short-Term Memory (LSTM) models for time-series forecasting and Graph Neural Networks (GNN) for road network analysis.